-In order to fulfill the mission and goals of OVEC, the work environment must reflect an atmosphere of cooperation and professional courtesy.
-To promote such an atmosphere, employees shall conduct themselves during their working hours and, in the context of their assigned duties, in a manner consistent with the following standards:
+To fulfill the mission and goals of OVEC, the work environment must reflect an atmosphere of cooperation and professional courtesy.
+To promote such an atmosphere, employees should conduct themselves during their working hours and, in the context of their assigned duties, in a manner consistent with the following standards:

 - Employees shall demonstrate civility and professional courtesy to all individuals with whom they have contact. - Employees shall address and publicly refer to their co-workers only in terms reflecting respect and common courtesy.
-Examples of behaviors that should be avoided include profane or insulting name calling, stories, or pictures of or about a co-worker intended to stigmatize him or her. - Employees who fail to observe these standards shall be subject to appropriate disciplinary measures, up to and including dismissal. - Employees are expected to follow policy in intervening and reporting to their supervisor those situations that endanger the safety of students, other staff members or visitors to the school.
-Such instances shall include, but are not limited to, bullying or hazing of students and harassment / discrimination of staff, students or visitors by any party. - Employees shall cooperate fully with all investigations conducted by OVEC as authorized by policy or law.
-Failure to comply may be considered insubordination.
+Examples of behaviors that should be avoided include profane or insulting name calling, stories, or pictures of or about a co-worker intended to stigmatize him or her. - Employees shall be actively engaged in their work at all times they are expected to be working, regardless of their location. - Employees are expected to be present for work at the time they are scheduled to begin work. - Employees shall follow all policies in this Handbook. - Employees in the Head Start & Early Head Start program should follow an additional standard of conduct as described in the Head Start Program Performance Standards (1302.90(c)). - Employees are expected to follow policy in intervening and reporting to their supervisor those situations that endanger the safety of students, other staff members or visitors to the school.
+Such instances shall include, but are not limited to, bullying or hazing of students and harassment / discrimination (as defined in section 703 of the handbook) of staff, students or visitors by any party. - Employees shall cooperate fully with all investigations conducted by OVEC as authorized by policy or law.
+Failure to comply may be considered insubordination. - Employees who fail to observe these standards shall be subject to appropriate disciplinary measures, up to and including dismissal.